openepcis/openepcis-document-converter/README.md

 * **Extensibility**: New context handlers can be easily added without modifying the core conversion logic.
 * **Decoupling**: The conversion logic is decoupled from the specifics of different standards, making the codebase cleaner and more maintainable.

-This SPI-based approach aligns with modern software design principles, promoting modularity, low coupling, and high cohesion, ultimately leading to a versatile and robust document conversion framework.
+* **Adheres to standards**: SPI-based approach aligns with modern software design principles, promoting modularity and high cohesion.

-### Dependency Configuration

-To integrate the document conversion capabilities within a Quarkus application, the project includes the `document-converter-extensions` artifact as a dependency.
-This module contains the necessary implementations and configurations for handling different types of document standards, such as GS1 Egypt, and is readily recognized by the SPI.

-Quarkus optimizes our SPI usage for GraalVM native compilations, which means the dynamically resolved `ContextHandler implementations are properly included in the native binary, ensuring fast startup and low memory footprint.

 ## How To Get In Contact and Contribute